Champions (role-playing game): Reception

 In a 1996 reader poll taken by Arcane magazine to determine the 50 most popular roleplaying games of all time, Champions was ranked 27th.
 Editor Paul Pettengale commented: "It wasn't the first superhero RPG and it never had licensed links to any big-name comics – but it's still the classic of the genre.
 It popularised the now-commonplace 'points-design' approach to character creation; in fact, it's probably the most flexible, detailed points-based system ever, which makes it rather overwhelming for some new players, and combat can be a little slow.
 But once you've learned how to use it, no other game catches the feeling of superhero action in quite the same way."

+Steve Marsh reviewed the 5th edition of the game in Pyramid and wrote, "For what it sets out to do, Champions is an astounding book.
+It is remarkably useful for players and GMs, newbies and experienced hands alike.
+It covers all the basics needed to run a campaign, but it does more than that."
+Marsh admitted there were a few minor problems, including the lack of "totally new Powers, Skills, or Disadvantages.
+Likewise it is possible that Hero System fans may find the selection of super-gadgetry, devices, and bases to be somewhat limited."
+Despite this, Marsh concluded on a positive note, writing, "Although chock full of utility for Hero System players wanting to run a super-powered game, it should serve a place of honor for any super-heroic fan.
+It is perhaps the definitive genre book, and fans who have waited a decade for the new edition anticipated how good it was likely to be.
+They were correct.
+And if you didn't own this book before because you didn't know about it, now you do."

 Champions was included in the 2007 book Hobby Games: The 100 Best.
 Game designer Bill Bridges described Champions as "the superhero roleplaying game.
 While it wasn't the first game on the market that let you play superheroes and duke it out with supervillains, using earth-shattering powers, it was the most innovative.
 The major roleplaying games of the time involved characters stalking monsters in dungeons; the heroes in Champions delivered knockout blows to archnemeses—all while speaking the requisite inspiring soliloquies."

 In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath noted that Champions was a pioneer in two respects.
 It "is the first entirely new game to embrace the idea of non-random character generation through a point-buy system, and it marks a significant expansion of the concept."
 The second new concept was "the idea of disadvantages."